IvSan/Rewiring/index.md

    1.3 Upgrade the metercast.

 2. Additional work:
-   2.1 Run a new line/lines from the metercast to the new kitchen (with induction stove).
+   2.1 Add a new line/lines from the metercast to the new kitchen (with induction stove).
    2.2 Add a new line/lines from the metercast to the carport, for heavy load use, with normal sockets and a three-phase socket.
    2.3 Add sockets and wiring for lighting in the new room on the third floor.
    2.4 A new separate outdoor line is needed for backyard use (there is already some wire sticking from the ground).